elatov/elatov.github.io/_posts/2013-01-22-rhcsa-and-rhce-chapter-3-disks-and-partitioning.md

 >
 > If a **Filesystem** of a device shows no value, this means that its file system type is unknown.
 The **Flags** column lists the flags set for the partition.
 Available flags are **boot**, **root**, **swap**, **hidden**, **raid**, **lvm**, or **lba**.

-Now let&#8217;s actually create some partitions:
+Now let's actually create some partitions:

 > **5&#46;2.
 Creating a Partition**
 >